 In London I started Poetica, a collaborative editing environment for writers.
 Then I broke away from the broad stroke to travel and write again, eyes big love-crumbs set upon NYC.
 When I’m not writing or walking long distances paying close attention, my favourite thing is to read many books at once.

-So if you look beside my bed right now, I'm underway reading WHAT I’VE STOLEN, WHAT I’VE EARNED, by Sherman Alexie; THE THIN SMOKE OF THE HEART, by Tim Bowling; MADNESS, RACK & HONEY, by May Ruefle; and THE TIN DRUM, by Günter Grass, collecting dust because somehow reading novels feels decadent to me.
+So if you look beside my bed right now, I'm underway reading HOW LIKE FOREIGN OBJECTS, by Alexis Orgera; THE DRUNKEN BOTANIST, by Amy Stewart; MADNESS, RACK & HONEY, by May Ruefle; THE NOURISHED KITCHEN, by Jennifer McGruther; and BURNING YOUR BOATS, by Angela Carter, collecting dust because somehow reading fiction feels decadent to me.

 I have a difficult time with decadence, and an easy time with rapture.